virajbhutada/Students-Grievance-Management-System/README.md

 - **Less:** 0.4%
 - **Other:** 0.6%

-**XAMPP Server Localhost**
+## XAMPP Server Localhost

-The system is meticulously developed and rigorously tested on the XAMPP server localhost.
+The system is meticulously developed and rigorously tested on the **XAMPP Server Localhost**.
 This ensures seamless deployment and optimal functionality, providing a reliable foundation for the Students' Grievance System.

 ### Published Research Paper

-**Title:** Students' Grievance System: A Tech-Driven Solution
-**Published in:** Journal of Emerging Technologies and Innovative Research
+**Title:** Students' Grievance System: A Tech-Driven Solution for Educational Institutions **Published in**: Journal of Emerging Technologies and Innovative Research (JETIR)
 *(An International Scholarly Open Access Journal, Peer-reviewed, Refereed Journal)*

 This research paper delves into the development, implementation, and benefits of the Students' Grievance System, presenting it as a cutting-edge tech-driven solution.
 Published in the reputable Journal of Emerging Technologies and Innovative Research, it signifies a scholarly endorsement of the system's significance and innovation.